Aimaghsoodi/CLUSMCDA-R-Package/README.md

 For more information about the scientific reports on CLUS-MCDA please refere to:

-[1] Ijadi Maghsoodi, A., Kavian, A., Khalilzadeh, M., &amp; Brauers, W. K. M. (2018).
+[1] Ijadi Maghsoodi, A., Kavian, A., Khalilzadeh, M., Brauers, W. K. M. (2018).
 CLUS-MCDA: A Novel Framework based on Cluster Analysis and Multiple Criteria Decision Theory in a Supplier Selection Problem.
-Computers &amp; Industrial Engineering, 118 (August 2017), 409–422.
+Computers Industrial Engineering, 118 (August 2017), 409–422.
 Elsevier.
 Retrieved from http://linkinghub.elsevier.com/retrieve/pii/S0360835218300962

-[2] Ijadi Maghsoodi, A., Riahi, D., E. Herrera-Viedma, E. K. Zavadskas, An Integrated Parallel Big Data Decision Support Tool Using the W-CLUS-MCDA: A Multi-Scenario Personnel Assessment.
-[Under-Review]
+[2] Ijadi Maghsoodi, A., Riahi, D., E. Herrera-Viedma, E. K. Zavadskas, An integrated parallel big data decision support tool using the W-CLUS-MCDA: A multi-scenario personnel assessment.
+Knowledge-Based Systems, Volume 195, 11 May 2020, 105749.
+Elsevier.
+Retrieved from https://doi.org/10.1016/j.knosys.2020.105749

-[3] Ijadi Maghsoodi, A., Riahi, D. The CLUS-MCDA Package: An Original Software Article.
-[Under-Review]